ttnmapper/documentation/integration/tts-integration-v3.md

 On the The Things Stack Console, open your application and then click on the *Integrations* menu on the left.
 Then click on Webhooks.
 Search for the TTN Mapper webhook template and click on it.
 In the configuration page for the integration fill in the following:

 * **Webhook ID**: a unique string describing this integration.
 This is mainly for you to make a distinction between (possibly) multiple integrations you have configured.
 The value does not have an influence on how the integration works.
-* **E-mail address**: a valid email address.
+* **Email address**: a valid email address.
 This email address will be used to associate all your data to you, and provides some guarantees on the quality of the data.
+* **Experiment name (optional)**: You only need to provide an experiment name if you are testing and do not want your mapping results to contribute to the main coverage map for the network.
+In other words, when you are mapping normally with a device that is between 1 and 2 metre above ground level, you can leave this field blank.
+If you are doing anything else like launching and tracking a ballon, please provide a unique experiment name here.
+Adding the date to the experiment name helps to find it again later.
+Also see [Experiments](#experiments).

 Click on "Create TTN Mapper webhook".